10 Easy Steps To Restore Order After Thanksgiving – Pros Reveal the Cleaning Checklist to Gently Reclaim Your Home and Banish Holiday Mess

 (Image credit: West Elm)

-Abe Nyayapathi suggests, 'Take advantage of the post-Thanksgiving cleanup to declutter your living spaces.
+Abe suggests, 'Take advantage of the post-Thanksgiving cleanup to declutter your living spaces.
 Donate items you no longer need and organize belongings to create a fresh, open atmosphere.'

-It is not just your Thanksgiving decor that needs addressing.
-When cleaning your kitchen and dining spaces, reconsider your tablescaping storage ideas at the same time.
 When packing away table linens, serving dishes, and place mats, declutter anything you haven't used in the last two years, or items you used this year that made your life harder.
 Be it a serving tray that was too big and clumsy for your table, or placemats that were difficult to clean.

-7. Refresh and restock
+10. Refresh and Restock

 Cabin bathroom with green tiles